prophetyy18/ChainIDE-BSC-Master-Class/README.md

 # Donation

 We prepare these materials and courses entirely for public welfare.
-If you guys feel learn a lot from these material, and achieved success.
+If you guys feel learn a lot from these materials, and achieved success.
-May be you can donate us or airdrop your project token.
+Maybe you can donate us or airdrop your project token.

 eth/bsc: 0x262a6F88604aa10B30565b02731441Ab55D9E9a3